-We collected 8 useful tips for you to help protecting you against cybercrime.
+We collected 8 useful tips for you to help protect you against cybercrime.

-A campus is nothing else than a shared place with a couple of hundred students.
-The communal areas or workspaces are most likely quite populated.
-Letting your phone/tablet or laptop unattended means, that it may can be accessed by others.
-Think of campus like any other public place – a coffee shop for example.
+A campus is nothing more than a shared place with a few hundred students.
+The communal areas or workspaces are most likely quite populated, so leaving your phone, tablet or laptop unattended means that it can be accessed by others.
+Think of campus like any other public place, like a coffee shop.
 If you have a phone or tablet with you, keep it close.
 Don’t leave it on a desk or out of your sight.
 At the very least set a password-protected lock screen, and don’t share the pass code with anyone!

 - Be creative with your passwords